Plant Hormones: Definition, Overview, Types, Function, Auxin

 What Are Plant Hormones?

-Plant hormones are chemical compounds that regulate the developmental, growth, longevity, and reproductive processes of plants.
+Plant hormones are chemical compounds that regulate the plant development, growth, longevity, and reproductive processes of plants.
 They are produced in almost all parts of a plant and are transmitted into different areas of the plant for action.
 The hormones may act synergistically or individually, and their roles could be complementary to each other or even antagonistic.

-Types Of Plant Hormones
+Classification of Plant Hormones

 Plant hormones are grouped into two major groups as per their actions: plant growth promoters and plant growth inhibitors.